Nun-z/Nun-z.github.io/README.md

 ![uploadfile](https://i.imgur.com/lhf3CIp.png "add the package file to the app")

-**5.**  Select the "Windows 10 desktop" and "Windows 10 xbox" checkboxes in the device family availability section.
+**5.**  Select the "Windows 10 desktop" and "Windows 10 Xbox" checkboxes in the device family availability section.

 **6.**  Scroll all the way down and click on the "save" button.